RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-by-Step-Creating-a-JSON-REST-Service/Step-5-Show-and-Update-a-Customer.md

 ENDFUNC
 ```

-The loCust parameter holds the updated customer data sent from the client via JSON.
+The `loCust` parameter holds the updated customer data sent from the client via JSON.
 From that we can read the ID and load up the existing customer record and the associated customer ID.
 We read that and call `.Load()` on the business object, and then update the `oData` member with the data sent from the client.

-The code uses manual assignments but you can also choose to use `CopyObjectProperties()` which allows copying of all properties in bulk depending on whether you need more control over the update process.
+This code uses manual assignments, but you can also choose to use `CopyObjectProperties()` which allows copying of all properties in bulk depending on whether you need more control over the update process.

 Finally you can validate and then save the object back to disk.